gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Remove type conversion in shaders.
 - MRT
 - Stop traversal if a ray goes behind a surface but does not hit.
+- Perform a reuseable depth prepass to improve performance on all subsequent passes.

 ### References